Gottwik/Enduro/README.md

 This is the folder where bower components end up in.
 Do not change files in this folder as enduro will run bower install on server.

 ## Javascript accessible Handlebars templates
-Enduro will precompile all handlebars templates in components folder, so they can be used with javascript.
+Enduro will precompile all handlebars templates located in /components folder, so they can be used with javascript.
+The compiled js files are accessible in _src/assets/hbs_templates